 Q. When did TCSPP’s Los Angeles Campus begin the process of seeking APA accreditation for its clinical doctoral program?

 A. TCSPP began on its path toward accreditation even before its first students enrolled in the clinical doctoral program in 2008, when the Los Angeles Campus opened.
 Once the class was enrolled, the clinical doctoral program began collecting the necessary data for the preparation of the self-study.
 The program initiated an attrition study, reviewed GPA trends, set administrative standards, and monitored dissertation quality.

 Q. Are clinical doctoral students enrolled in the program involved in the preparation of the self-study?

 A. Yes.
-For a period of time, students assisted with this process.
-The team met regularly to review their progress toward the submission of the self-study.
+For a period of time, students assist with this process.
+The team meets regularly to review their progress toward the submission of the self-study.
 Part of the responsibility of the student representatives is to continuously update their peers on TCSPP’s progress toward APA program accreditation.

 Q. Is APA program accreditation guaranteed?

 A. No. Accreditation of a clinical doctoral graduate program can never be guaranteed and there are no shortcuts.
 As outlined above, there is a rigorous accreditation process that must be followed.